 Clean Water Regulations: After 50 Years, Look Out For an EPA Policy Shift

 There’s a general acknowledgment on every level of business and government that technology has leapt forward while government regulation has lagged behind.
 As new technologies, however, have proven capable of ensuring public health, the EPA has begun to take note.

 There’s also cost-effectiveness inherent in adopting technology.
 As the EPA increases regulatory burdens and adds more chemical and contaminant monitoring requirements to the mix, the pushback in terms of hard costs comes from more sampling more often.
 The burden of sampling will grow, and, over time, the EPA will have to recognize that the cost of monitoring additional contaminants needs to be reckoned with.
 The recent focus on PFAS and the addition of boron, manganese are some examples of new additions.

 Many communities simply can’t afford the additional costs of wastewater, drinking water, and stormwater sampling.
 Leaning into technology will help make sampling possible and dramatically draw down prices for these communities while simultaneously raising accuracy and accountability.
 As data management becomes top of mind for several end-users and staying current on NPDES permits is of utmost importance, procedures that regulators create or allow for, should help users comply with ease of operations.

 If you’re ready to integrate a solution that helps you better anatomize your data, KETOS is here to help.
-Our KETOS Shield technology can deliver laboratory-quality results (across 30+ parameters) – giving your organization the power to analyze results and act on what you see in real-time.
+Our KETOS Shield technology can deliver laboratory-quality results (across dozens of parameters) – giving your organization the power to analyze results and act on what you see in real-time.
 Contact us today and schedule a demo.